-- B. The presiding officer and supervisors oversee students: - When assembling before an examination - During the examination - After the examination until all students have left

-You must always follow the supervisors' instructions.

-C. You must behave in a polite and courteous manner towards the supervisors and other students
+- B. The presiding officer and supervisors oversee students: - When assembling before an examination, during the examination and after the examination until all students have left.
+You must always follow the supervisors' instructions and behave in a polite and courteous manner. - All students must attend TAFE during the examination period.
+If their examination conflicts with TAFE they must attend the exam as a priority and notify the TAFE provider accordingly.

-D. You must NOT:
+C. You must NOT:

-- Take a mobile phone or programmable watch or device, including smart watches, into the examination room. - Take any electronic device, including a digital media player or electronic tablet, into the examination room, unless approved by NESA. - Speak to any person other than a supervisor during an examination. - Behave in any way likely to disturb the work of any other student or upset the conduct of the examination. - Attend an examination while under the influence of alcohol or illegal drugs. - Take into the examination room, or refer to during the examination, any books or notes, this handbook, the examination timetable, any paper, or any equipment other than the equipment listed in the examination timetable. - Eat in the examination room, except as approved by NESA, e.g., for diabetic students. - Take any writing booklets, whether used or not, from the examination room. - E. If you do not follow these rules, or if you cheat in the examinations in any way, you may be asked to leave the examination room, and you will be reported to NESA.
-The penalty may be cancellation of the course concerned, or of all courses, and consequently you may be ineligible for a Higher School Certificate. - F. If you do not make a serious attempt at an examination, you will not receive a result in that course.
+- Take a mobile phone or programmable watch or device, including smart watches or air pods into the examination room. - Take any electronic device, including a digital media player or electronic tablet, into the examination room, unless approved by NESA. - Speak to any person other than a supervisor during an examination. - Behave in any way likely to disturb the work of any other student or upset the conduct of the examination. - Attend an examination while under the influence of alcohol or illegal drugs. - Take into the examination room, or refer to during the examination, any books or notes, this handbook, the examination timetable, any paper, or any equipment other than the equipment listed in the examination timetable. - Eat in the examination room, except as approved by NESA, e.g., for diabetic students. - Take any writing booklets, whether used or not, from the examination room. - D. If you do not follow these rules, or if you cheat in the examinations in any way, you may be asked to leave the examination room, and you will be reported to NESA.
+The penalty may be cancellation of the course concerned, or of all courses, and consequently you may be ineligible for a Higher School Certificate. - E. If you do not make a serious attempt at an examination, you will not receive a result in that course.
 Cancellation of a course will make you ineligible for the award of the Higher School Certificate if this reduces your completed courses to less than 10 units.
 Students are required to attempt a range of question types throughout the examination paper.
 Simply attempting multiple-choice questions is not sufficient for an attempt to be considered serious.
 Supervisors of marking will bring to the attention of NESA examination answers that contain frivolous or objectionable material.